 - Amazon Regions represent data center facilities in dispersed geographic locations such as the United States, Europe, and Asia.

 - Amazon Availability Zones are distinct locations within a region that are engineered to be isolated from failures in other Availability Zones.
 Configuring your application in multiple zones provides an extra layer of availability in case one of the zones should fail.

 Relational Database Service

-Amazon Relational Database Service (RDS) is a web service that provides you access to a database instance.
+Amazon Relational Database Service (RDS) is a database-as-a-service offering that provides you access to relational database functionality.
 Amazon patches the database software for you and creates backups of your databases, which are retained for one day by default.
-When you build an ArcGIS Server site with ArcGIS Server Cloud Builder on Amazon Web Services or CloudFormation templates provided by Esri, you have an option to include an Amazon RDS for Microsoft SQL Server instance or Amazon RDS for PostgreSQL with your site.
+When you build an ArcGIS Server site using CloudFormation templates provided by Esri, you have an option to include an enterprise geodatabase in an Amazon RDS instance.

 Amazon Simple Storage Service (S3) is an AWS service designed specifically for data storage in the cloud.
 This storage option supports several data migration workflows to help you move data in and out of the cloud.
 Data in S3 is stored in buckets that you configure to define the region in which they reside and who has access to them.

 You can use S3 in the following capacities with your ArcGIS Enterprise on Amazon Web Services deployments:

 - To store data backups

 - As a middle ground for data transfer between your on-premises deployment and your EBS volumes

 - Register as a data source for ArcGIS Server map and image service caches